 It all began with a house fire.

-On April 25th, 2018, a beautiful home on the water in Rosedale, Gig Harbor caught fire.
+On April 25th, 2018, a beautiful home on the water in Rosedale, Gig Harbor, caught fire.
 The fire raged so hot that the homeowners’ RV melted into a puddle in the garage, and firefighters called for the assistance of a fire barge to spray the water side of the house with cold saltwater from Puget Sound.
 In the process, the spray from the barge came through the living room wall and ran down the lid of a flame mahogany 1925 Steinway Model L piano, soaking the soundboard and causing it to crack from the shock.

 Though the back curve of the piano had blistered from the heat, the piano survived the soot-water damage and was even playable in the rubble.
 It was out of tune and sticky, but Arukah restoration was possible.

-A few weeks later, I accompanied Loren to the scene of the fire to appraise the piano.
+A few weeks later, I accompanied Loren to the fire scene to appraise the piano.
 Donned in headlamps, we scrubbed soot off various spots to see the extent of the damage and how difficult it would be to fix.
 Loren deemed it worth repairing and said that it would be a good project to take on if I wanted to learn how to restore pianos, as nearly everything needed to be redone.

-The owner agreed on a price, and I scheduled my technician/mover friend David Nettleton to move it on December 10th, 2018.
+The owner agreed on a price, and I scheduled my technician/mover friend, David Nettleton, to move it on December 10th, 2018.
 When December 10th arrived, my Mom and I talked to the owner for a bit while David packed up the piano.
 I usually don’t talk about my story, but my Mom began sharing with the owner how I came to be a piano technician and what I wanted to do with the piano.
-In many ways, I identify with this piano.
+I told him: “In many ways, I identify with this piano.
 Through fire and saltwater, trials and tears, something beautiful can rise from the ashes.
-I want to be part of that–to restore the piano’s song– and use it to record my first album.
+I want to be part of that — to restore the piano’s song — and use it to record my first album.”
 He loved the story and message of what we wanted to do and decided to give us the piano for free.
-Thanks to him, I was able to finish the project much faster with the extra funds, though it still took four years to complete.
+Thanks to him, I was able to complete the project much faster with the extra funds, although it still took four years to finish.

-Re-creation and restoration are my favorite ways to create.
-Something new rarely has the depth of something “re-newed,” and I am grateful that I get to work where history and technology meet.
-There, the greats of yesterday and tomorrow blend and integrate, bringing the future into the present. – Jordan
+“Re-creation and restoration are my favorite ways to create.
+Something new rarely has the depth of something re-newed, and I am grateful that I get to work where history and technology meet.
+There, the greats of yesterday and tomorrow blend and integrate, bringing the future into the present.” – Jordan

 What is Arukah?